violette-git/witness/readme.md

 ---
 ## **Features**
 ---
-*As a community member, I want to be able to make payments to, and view all payments made to my orginization.*
+*As a community member, I want to be able to make payments to, view all payments made to, and see all withdrawals made by my orginization.*

 ---
 ### Tasks:
+- Create Django models for user.
+- Create Django models for tithe.
+- Create Django models for offering.
+- Create a form for signup, tith, offering.
+- Create a view with returned form data.
-- ihihini
+- Design profile view.
-- khvkiugc
+-

 ### Additional Features

+- User Dashboard.
+- Anonymize Usernames.
+- Previously Visited.
+- Paypal Integration.
+- Stripe Integration.
-- iufyiuf
+- Crypto Integration.
-- khgcdiytdc
+- Javascript Interactivity.
-- igiytf
+-
 ### Data Model
 ---
 ``````python